Before loading a table into HeatWave, identify table columns to exclude. Columns to exclude are:

 NOT SECONDARY column attribute

-executing a table load operation.
+a table load operation.

 mysql> CREATE TABLE orders (id INT, description BLOB NOT SECONDARY);